Organizations and Community Ministries

 The Truitt Center partners with Counseling Services to offer Mindfulness workshops and retreats throughout the year that help students with stress management and spiritual well-being.
 Learn more about Mindful Elon. 🏳️🌈Mindful Elon programs are fully inclusive and LGBTQIA-affirming.

+OneSixteen is currently inactive due to COVID.
 OneSixteen is a student-led nondenominational Christian group that focuses on spiritual development, fellowship, and service.

 PUG (Progressives United by God)

+PUG is currently inactive due to COVID.
 We are an inclusive progressive Christian group promoting more open and progressive conversations about scripture, social issues, and social justice.
 All students are welcome, regardless of belief or identities, including students from other campus Christian groups. 🏳️🌈PUG is a fully inclusive, LGBTQIA-affirming community.

 🏳️🌈 Spirit and Pride